 Use AI to Land a Better Job

 That’s the idea behind Enki.
-Enki partners with companies for whom up-skilling — this is the process of learning new skills for a different role — is an important part of their business.
+Enki partners with companies for whom up-skilling — the process of learning new skills for a different role — is an important part of their business.
 It’s created an AI-software system that empowers individuals and teams who are learning.

 Said Michael Staton of Learn Capital, a VC that invested in Duolingo: